hyperledger/aries-rfcs/features/0641-linking-binary-objects-to-credentials/README.md

 ## Tutorial

 It is already possible to issue and verify base64-encoded attachments in credentials.
 When a credential is getting larger and larger, it becomes more and more impractical as it has to be signed, which is time consuming and resource intensive.
 A solution for this is to use the attachments decorator.
 This decorator creates a way to externalize the attachment from the credential attributes.
 By allowing this, the singing will be faster and more consistent.
 However, DIDComm messages SHOULD stay small, like with SMTP or Bluetooth, as specified in [0017: Attachments](https://github.com/hyperledger/aries-rfcs/tree/master/concepts/0017-attachments).
 In the attachments decorator it is also possible to specify a list of URLs where the attachment might be located for download.
 This list of URLs is accompanied by a `sha256` tag that is a checksum over the file to maintain integrity.
+This `sha256` tag can only contain a sha256 hash and if another algorithm is preferred then the hashlink MUST be used as the checksum.

 When issuing and verifying a credential, messages have to be send between the holder, issuer and verifier.
 In order to circumvent additional complexity, such as looking at previously sent credentials for the attachment, the attachments decorator, when containing an attachment, MUST be sent at all of the following steps: